Mandatory disclosure rules – Guidance

 - On this basis, no reporting obligation would generally arise for a financial institution that collects a standard fee in relation to the provision of an ordinary financial account that is broadly offered in a normal commercial or investment context in which parties deal with each other at arm’s length and act prudently, knowledgeably and willingly.

-- A fee for the claiming of the scientific research and experimental development (SR&ED) tax credits
+- A fee for the claiming of the scientific research and experimental development (SR&ED) tax credits.

-- As an example, a commercial reorganization may require the filing of multiple T2057s pursuant to section 85 of the Income Tax Act for the purpose of deferring capital gains.
+- As an example, a commercial reorganization may require the filing of multiple T2057s pursuant to section 85 of the Act for the purpose of deferring capital gains.
 A firm may bill for the preparation of the T2057s on a per-transferor basis given the work to be done for each taxpayer will be similar.
-For greater certainty, the fees are only contingent on the number of returns prepared and not the attainment of the tax benefit
+For greater certainty, the fees are only contingent on the number of returns prepared and not the attainment of the tax benefit.

 - In certain circumstances, a firm may bill a fee attributable to the number of taxpayers that participate in or have been provided access to the advice given on the tax consequences of the transaction.
 For greater certainty, the fees are only contingent on the number of returns or elections prepared and not the attainment of the tax benefit.
 A few examples are outlined below: